Text Table

 Notes

-For alternatives to this method, see Choosing a table method.
+For alternatives to this method, see Table methods.